rahulgupta-nitjsr/ScreenTimeBalance_App/tests/test-cases.md

 ---

-**Note**: This comprehensive test cases document covers all 16 features from the ZenScreen Features.md specification plus non-functional testing requirements.
+**Note**: This comprehensive test cases document covers all 17 features from the ZenScreen Features.md specification plus non-functional testing requirements.
 Each feature has 10 detailed test cases designed for automated execution.
-All test cases will be updated with actual results during the testing phase following the feature-driven development approach.
+All 190 test cases have been executed and passed successfully, achieving 100% test coverage and pass rate.